-Stephan Kane is a classical guitarist from Hawaii based in San Francisco, CA. Stephan’s sound has been described as “…embodying the passion of Spain” and having “… great sensitivity and lyricism.”
-He was a member of the Ashland Guitar Quartet and principle guitarist in various musical productions, including Leonard Bernstein’s “West Side Story.”
+Stephan Kane is a classical guitarist from Hawaii currently based in San Francisco, CA. Stephan’s sound has been described as “…embodying the passion of Spain” and having “… great sensitivity and lyricism.”
+He has provided music for over 100 weddings and has an eclectic list of pieces from Bach, Schubert, and Granados to Jason Mraz, John Legend, and the Beatles.
+Stephan was a member of the Ashland Guitar Quartet and has played as principal guitarist in various musical productions, including Leonard Bernstein’s “West Side Story.”
 Stephan was a founding member of the contemporary Hawaiian group, Ha’ena performing as the opening act for the Makaha Sons, Amy Hanaiali’i Gilliom, and Hawaii’s award-winning group, HAPA.
-In Hawaii, Stephan was a featured performer at Turtle Bay Hilton’s, Paakai Restaurant, located on Oahu’s North Shore and was a member of the Kailua Guitar Duo, with guitarist Luke Trimble, featured in the online publication This is Classical Guitar.
+Stephan was a member of the Kailua Guitar Duo, with guitarist Luke Trimble, and was featured in the online publication This is Classical Guitar.

 Stephan has performed in master classes for Benjamin Verdery, Scott Tenant, Jason Vieaux, Andrew York, Martha Masters, David Leisner, Bill Kanengiser, Rafael Cuen Garibi, Ralph Towner, and Angel Romero.
 He received his bachelor’s degree in music-business from Southern Oregon University where he studied guitar with David Rogers.